cucumber/docs/content/docs/cucumber/state.md

 State can make your steps more tightly coupled and harder to reuse.
 {{% /note %}}

 {{% block "java,kotlin" %}}Because scenarios on the JVM may be run in parallel within the same process then any steps will need to handle shared state in a thread-safe manner.
 Cucumber on the JVM will create a new instance of each of your glue code classes before each scenario so variables on your steps will not leak state.

-If spring is used then one must make sure that any beans used to share step state are annotated with `io.cucumber.spring.ScenarioScope` otherwise they will be spring singletons that persist across scenarios and leak state.
 {{% /block %}}

 {{% block "ruby,javascript" %}}